bookmarks

 - LWN, reader-supported site that covers news from within the Linux and free software development communities.

-- DistroTube, a video series reviewing Linux distributions, covering desktop evironments and window managers, software projects, and more.
+- DistroTube, a video series reviewing Linux distributions, covering desktop environments and window managers, software projects, and more.

 - j3s.sh, notes on software development, poetry, travel, minimalism, and more.